Are you seeking tips to running a 5k faster? If so, welcome to rundreamachieve.

-I want to cover a few tips to running a 5K faster in this post that I hope you can at least take a few ideas from to get you to your next race motivated.
+I want to cover a few tips to running a 5K faster.
+My hope is that you can take a few ideas from it to get you to your next race motivated.

-I had a personal best of 15.46 from a road 5K that I ran during my senior year in Wheeling, West Virginia upon arriving to Malone University in 1995 and although I did improve while at Malone I would call my 5K personal best the weakest I own at 15.19.
+I had a personal best of 15.46 for 5K that I ran during my senior year in high school upon arriving to Malone University in 1995.
+I would eventually run 14:18 for the distance on the roads as a professional.

 How many days have you asked yourself.
 Why am I doing this or how after all these years why am I still getting up before the sun comes up?